RC4ML/SwCC/README.md

 ## Install Dependencies and Build
-See [INSTALL.md](./doc/INSTALL.md) for install dependencies and build SwRDMA on a single machine.
+See [INSTALL.md](./doc/INSTALL.md) for install dependencies and build SwCC on a single machine.

 ## Connect and Deploy Bitstream
 See [DEPLOY.md](./doc/DEPLOY.md) for connecting to our artifact machine and  deploying FPGA bitstream on Xilinx U280.